Skip to content

 Milk thistle’s silymarin complex defends hepatocytes from oxidative stress and supports detox pathways that process hormones such as oestrogen.
 Many users also report skin and metabolic benefits as liver clearance improves.

-Who it suits: Those exposed to environmental toxins, on complex medication regimens (with practitioner guidance), or experiencing sluggish digestion.
+Who it suits: Those exposed to environmental toxins, on complex medication regimens (with practitioner guidance), or experiencing sluggish digestion and hormonal congestion.

 How to take: 140–280 mg silymarin, two to three times daily; whole-seed powder is gentler but less concentrated.